 Despite being in existence for a century, the industrial lubrication program lacks respect, continuity, order, and structure.
-Every year, millions of dollars are spent on replacing worn-out equipment parts because the lubricant and lubrication process are unable to fulfill the necessary function.
-In-plant and commercial laboratories also spend millions on lubricant analyses to find signs of failing lubrication.
+Every year, companies spend millions of dollars replacing worn-out equipment parts because the lubricant and lubrication procedures fail to perform their functioning-plant and commercial laboratories also spend millions on lubricant analyses to find signs of failing lubrication.

 However, a small investment can result in a significant return in this area of plant operations.
 For instance, personnel and materials can make up the majority of a maintenance budget in a capital-intensive organization.
-Although the cost of lubrication is one of the lowest line items in a standard budget, how this budget is handled can have a big impact on the remaining amount for maintenance in the near future.
+Although lubrication costs are among the lowest line items in a standard budget, how managers handle this budget can greatly impact the funds available for future maintenance.

 A $100K investment in lubrication program improvements could yield $400K in maintenance cost reductions in overtime labor and replacement parts.
 Aside from the big, broad-based influences pushing formalized business methods like manufacturing-to-order (MTO) and just-in-time delivery (JIT), ISO 9000 certification, and global rivalry, there are many reasons to codify and standardize excellence in lubrication.